microsoft/SWE-bench-Live/README.md

 SWE-bench-Live is a live benchmark for issue resolving, designed to evaluate an AI system's ability to complete real-world software engineering tasks.
 Thanks to our automated dataset curation pipeline, we plan to update SWE-bench-Live on a monthly basis to provide the community with up-to-date task instances and support rigorous and contamination-free evaluation.

 ## News
+- **09/23/2025**: We upgraded [RepoLaunch](./launch) to support building repos on all mainstram languages and on both linux&windows platforms.
+We added test log parsing functionalities so test log parsing does not depend on pytest any more!
+We also added minimal rebuild command generation for languages that require rebuild after code-fix for automated test.
 - **09/17/2025**: Dataset updated (through 08/2025)!
 We’ve finalized the update process for SWE-bench-Live: **Each month, we will add 50 newly verified, high-quality issues to the dataset**.
 The `lite` and `verified` splits will remain frozen, ensuring fair leaderboard comparisons and keeping evaluation costs manageable.
 To access the latest issues, please refer to the `full` split!
 - **07/19/2025**: We've employed a LLM filter to automatically filter full dataset to create [SWE-bench-Live-Verified](./swebench/collect/produce/README.md).
 The initial Verified subset contains 500 instances from 2024-07 to 2025-04.
 - **06/30/2025**: We’ve updated the dataset — it now includes a total of **1,565** task instances across **164** repositories!